CedArctic/qr-filetransfer-universal/README.md

 ## Usage
 Just double click the .py file and drag and drop inside whatever you want to send!
-Alternatively you can also use the program this way:
+Alternatively you can also use the program this way through the command line:

 ```
-usage: qr-filetransfer-universal.py [-h] -f FILE
+qr-filetransfer-universal.py [-h] -f FILE
 ```

 **Note:** Both devices needs to be connected to the same network